Third-Party Assessment on No-Conversion

 Upon amendment of the Policy to Protect Forests, Commodities and Biodiversity, ADM engaged its suppliers to explain the requirements of the no-conversion commitments.
 Since 2021, ADM has been monitoring conversion of primary native vegetation in the Brazilian Cerrado and has expanded its monitoring annually.
 This assessment reveals opportunity for degraded land (typically previously utilized as pastureland) to be utilized for farming, and ADM will continue to work with farmers, governments and the agriculture sector to incentivize expansion into suitable degraded landscapes in South America.

-For general inquires, questions or more information, please reach out to us.
+For general inquiries, questions or more information, please reach out to us.
 We are here to help.

 Hi!
 We're Performing Maintenance.